friedelwolff/fmmap/README.rst

 1. Clone this repository (``git clone ...``)
 2. Create a virtualenv
 3. Install package dependencies: ``pip install --upgrade pytest tox``
+4. Install package in development mode: ``pip install -e .``
-4. Change some code
+5. Change some code
+6. Generate the compiled module: ``cythonize src/fmmap.pyx``
-5. Run the tests: in the project root simply execute ``pytest``, and afterwards preferably ``tox`` to test the full test matrix.
+7. Run the tests: in the project root simply execute ``pytest``, and afterwards preferably ``tox`` to test the full test matrix.
 Consider installing as many supported interpreters as possible (having them in your ``PATH`` is often sufficient).
-6. Submit a pull request and check for any errors reported by the Continuous Integration service.
+8. Submit a pull request and check for any errors reported by the Continuous Integration service.

 License